battleaxedotco/tool-docs/docs/overlord/README.md

 <img :src="$withBase('/overlord/header.gif')" alt="Overlord header">

-Whether you draw your own illustrations and spend hours prepping Illustrator files for import, or work alongside a team and constantly have to remind designers how to split art onto layers, there is a smarter way to work.
+Whether you draw your own illustrations and spend hours preparing Illustrator files for import, or work alongside a team and constantly have to remind designers how to split art onto layers, there is a smarter way to work.

 Illustrator and After Effects should feel like companion applications, not rivals.
 Let each app's strength compliment the other.
 Let Illustrator become a plugin for After Effects.